AEStar/rails-app-demo/README.md

 3. last_name:string
 4. email:string
 5. phone:string
-6. status:integer (related to room's id and assigned)
+6. status:integer (reserved room id, if do not reserve any room, default value is -1.)

 ### Use Devise for Identity Management.